Health care and insurance

 - The Ministry for Foreign Affairs (UD) has not adviced against all travels to your destination (from 1 July 2021)

 This means that if you go abroad during your degree project you need a signed contract.
 Fill in the Cooperation agreement and ask your supervisor at LTH and at the organisation you are visiting to sign it.
-Hand it in to the International Office LTH, Cecilia Nilsson.
+Send it in to the International Office LTH, Cecilia Nilsson.
 You will receive an insurance certificate.
 Please note that the Student OUT-insurance is only valid in your country of destination and during your travels to and from the destination.
 If you want to go on a holiday in a neighbouring country you need to purchase your own insurance.

 If you are nominated for an exchange period or awarded an Erasmus internship scholarship you are automatically covered by the Student OUT-insurance